Home » Sea Turtle Volunteer Programme – Maldives

 This is a highly rewarding, but very physically demanding volunteer opportunity.
 You will be doing strenuous work in a hot and humid environment.
 Daytime temperatures regularly exceed 32 C / 90F and insects are common.

-We can accommodate up to three volunteers at the time.
+We can accommodate up to three volunteers at the time in each location.

 Please note that we do not offer veterinary student EMS placements/externships.